zilexa/Homeserver/Applications-Overview.md

 _Server configuration_
 - Personalize docker-compose by editing your (hidden) `/home/username/docker/.env` file [see example](https://github.com/zilexa/Homeserver/blob/master/docker/.env).
-  - Set a user/pw for Portal access,
+  - Set a user/pw for VPN-Portal access
+  - Generate a key for VPN-Portal access encryption key `WGPORTALSECRET`, see the command listed in the file under section TOKENS.
   - your registered domain name `yourdomain.tld` (see Caddy above for instructions)
   - your SMTP provider credentials, required to sent clients a QR code or conf file for access.
   - verify `WGPORT` is properly forwarded in your router and `LAN_ADDRESS_RANGE` corresponds with your router DHCP range.